seisatsu/DennisMUD/README.md

 Windows Releases
 ================

 The Windows releases contain binaries which already contain all of the requirements for running the server and cli.
 You shouldn't need to install anything.
-You also don't need to copy or rename the config files if you download a windows release.
+You also don't need to copy or rename the config files if you download a Windows release.